Prostitution Defenses & Punishment | California Penal Code 647(b)

 CONTACT US TO SCHEDULE A FREE CONSULTATION

-If you’ve been cited, arrested, or charged with prostitution under PC 647(b), contact an Orange County Criminal Defense Lawyer at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.
+If you’ve been cited, arrested, or charged with prostitution under PC 647(b), contact an Newport Beach Criminal Defense Lawyer at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.
 Because prostitution is a misdemeanor offense, we will attend court on your behalf without your personal presence needed.
 Contact our office today if you’ve been cited or arrested in Hollywood, Beverly Hills, Newport Beach, Orange County, Los Angeles, or any other southern California locality.

 WHAT ARE RELATED CHARGES TO PROSTITUTION?

 California Penal Code § 647, subdivision (b): Who solicits or who agrees to engage in or who engages in any act of prostitution.
 A person agrees to engage in an act of prostitution when, with specific intent to so engage, he or she manifests an acceptance of an offer or solicitation to so engage, regardless of whether the offer or solicitation was made by a person who also possessed the specific intent to engage in prostitution.
 No agreement to engage in an act of prostitution shall constitute a violation of this subdivision unless some act, in addition to the agreement, is done within this state in furtherance of the commission of an act of prostitution by the person agreeing to engage in that act.
 As used in this subdivision, “prostitution” includes any lewd act between persons for money or other consideration.